ATTENTION

 Intensity-Modulated Radiotherapy (IMRT)

 Intensity-modulated radiotherapy (IMRT) is a refinement of conformal external-beam therapy.
-It uses a highly flexible beam to target the radiation with extreme precision according to the bodily structure.
+It uses a highly flexible beam to target the radiation with extreme precision according to the unique anatomy of each patient.

 CyberKnife Stereotactic Radiosurgery